-OUR NEXT PRINT PUBLICATION DEADLINE IS March 15, 2014.
+OUR NEXT PRINT PUBLICATION DEADLINE IS November 12, 2019.

-FISHING MAGAZINE - DEPARTMENTS ON-LINE :
+MAGAZINE - DEPARTMENTS

 Fishing at a Glance - Fishing Photo Gallery - Fishing Articles On-Line - Fishing Reports - Subscribe NOW - Book Store: Fishing Guides - Advertising Rates & Press and Editorial Schedule - Win FREE Tackle Prizes - Fish Recipes - LINKS Fishing LINKS On-Line LINKS - Fishing LINKS - Back to Island Angler Home Page

 |Vancouver Island Fishing Reports: For Fall 2019 From: Victoria, Oak Bay, Sidney, Langford, Elk Lake, Prospect Lake, Sooke, Pedder Bay, Becher Bay, Lake Cowichan, Port Renfrew, Nitinat Lake, Nitinat River, Harris Creek, Cowichan Bay, Shawnigan Lake, Duncan, Chemainus Lake, Salt Spring Island, St. Mary Lake, Cusheon Lake, Nanaimo, Quennell Lake (Cedar), French Creek, Parksville,Qualicum Beach, Spider Lake, Cameron Lake, Nile Creek, Courtenay / Comox, Oyster River, Campbell River, Gold River, Oyster River, Salmon River, Port Alberni, Bamfield, Ucluelet, Tofino, Barkley Sound, Nootka Sound, Moutcha Bay, Nootka Sound, Esperanza Inlet, Port Hardy.|

 REPORT POACHERS AND POLLUTERS